OpenParsec/openparsec/README.md

 - To build both targets: make

 On Wintendo:
--Visual studio 2012 express and up supported
+- Visual studio 2012 express and up supported
--Open the solution file in platforms\vs2012
+- Open the solution file in platforms\vs2012
--Build solution
+- Build solution
--You will need to get the runtime dll libraries for SDL2 and SDL2_mixer from http://libsdl.org
+- You will need to get the runtime dll libraries for SDL2 and SDL2_mixer from http://libsdl.org

-On Mac OS X
+On Mac OS X:
--You will need XCode
+- You will need XCode
--Open the project in platforms\xcode
+- Open the project in platforms\xcode
--Select your target as either parsec or parsec_server -Build the project
+- Select your target as either parsec or parsec_server

-NOTES:
+- Build the project

+Notes:
 - There is no install script yet
 - premake binaries get copied into parsec_root/{client,server}
 - You will need a copy of the openparsec-assets to run the client (https://github.com/OpenParsec/openparsec-assets)